-The Bronx Museum 2025 AIM Fellow: Noga Cohen
+The Bronx Museum 2025 AIM Fellow

-Noga Cohen’s Website>>
+Website>>

-Noga Cohen’s Instagram>>
+Instagram>>

-Noga Cohen is a multidisciplinary artist exploring the ways the human body and natural ecosystems bear the imprints of trauma.
+Noga Cohen (she/her) is a multidisciplinary artist exploring the ways the human body and natural ecosystems bear the imprints of trauma.
 Through sculpture, installation, printmaking, and video, she examines cycles of decay and transformation, revealing the blurred boundaries between the body and natural world.

 Cohen experiments with biodegradable plastics, preserved flowers, and industrial mass-produced objects, subjecting them to heat, pressure, and gravity.
 By allowing materials to break down and reform, she reflects on their fragility as a parallel to the body’s own vulnerabilities.
 Her sculptural installations juxtapose synthetic and organic elements, addressing human impact, environmental instability, and shifting states of being.